khenidak/kubernetes-dev-on-azure/for-you.md

 # Can I develop without Azure clusters?

 Why do you want to do that? -- in Theory (I didn't try that e2e) yes you can mock the ambient information needed for Azure provider to run correctly (mainly metadata endpoint, disable MSI).
-You can use dev-build-up to run a small env on your dev box.
+You can use ./hack/dev-build-up.sh to run a small env on your dev box.
 Don't do that.

 # What if i want to run old code and new code on the same cluster?